TamirZe/Matching-methods-for-truncation-by-death-problems/README.md

 2. Data_analysis: analysis of the National Supported Work Demonstration (Figure 3 and Tables 3 and 4 in the main text, and Figures 3 and 3, and Tables 8,9,10 in the Supplementary).

-3. EM algorithms: this folder includes the original code for the EM algorithm proposed by Ding and Lu (2017), and an additional adjustment.
+3. EM algorithms: the original code for the EM algorithm proposed by Ding and Lu (2017), and an additional adjustment.

 ### Simulations_studeis